apache/james-project/src/adr/0066-modular-user-data-deletion.md

 ## Context

-Regulation like European RGDP involves being able to delete all user data upon requests.
+Regulation like European GDPR involves being able to delete all user data upon requests.
 Currently there exist some APIs for deleting some data relative for the users but the overall process is complex, requires a good knowlege of James data structures.

 The data is scattered across the database and some sensible items might not be deletable.